 Becoming Senna

 Beyond a few personal items—often difficult to authenticate—it is primarily his autographs that collectors worldwide seek.
 Ayrton Senna wrote very few letters; only two or three are known to exist, apart from those preserved by his family in Brazil, which will never be sold.
 None, however, are as long and detailed as these.
-This collection includes 25 extraordinary pages that immerse us in Senna’s thoughts and reflections, revealing his obsession with race strategy and technical mastery, illustrated by truly remarkable technical sketches.
-Quite possibly the finest piece of Formula 1 memorabilia ever offered.
+This archive includes 25 pages offering direct insight into Senna’s thoughts and reflections, illustrating his early focus on race strategy and technical precision, and accompanied by detailed technical sketches drawn by his own hand.

 Ayrton Senna at 19 years old, unpublished standard color photograph, Bolivia, 1979.